 The opportunities for client contact and supervision by a professional are provided in fieldwork courses.
-Each semester our students must commit themselves to nine hours per week in a human service agency for the duration of the semester.
-In cooperation with their Human Service instructor and the on-site agency supervisor, the student establishes a set of learning objectives and corresponding responsibilities.
+Each semester our students must commit themselves to a fieldwork experience in a human services agency for the duration of the semester.
+In cooperation with their Human Services instructor and the on-site agency supervisor, the student establishes a set of learning objectives and corresponding responsibilities.
 These are incorporated into a fieldwork Learning Contract, which becomes an evaluation instrument at the end of the semester.

 In order for students to integrate their human service learning and experience, we believe that our teaching must follow an experiential learning model.
 Our seminars—the students’ on-campus classes—provide the setting for such learning.
 Sharing experiences, discussing relevant principles and issues, a variety of audio-visual presentations, guest speakers, role-playing, reading and writing, and conventional instruction are among the diverse techniques we use to effect this experiential learning.

 In addition to Human Services courses our students take a Liberal Arts curriculum, which includes a variety of courses appropriate to their chosen careers.